geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 -   **Search application**: Select this check box to determine whether the search application is visible in the top toolbar.
 If not set, no link is shown.
 -   **Application URL**: Define the URL for the search application.
 In the majority of cases this can be left as the default.
 -   **Number of records per page**: Define the options to determine the number of records shown per page of results, and the default.
+-   **Search language strategy**: Define how the search should handle multilingual content (e.g., search in UI language, search in all languages, etc.).
+-   **Autocompletion configuration**: Define the configuration for the search autocompletion (JSON).
+-   **Display status in footer**: Define for which record statuses a status label should be displayed in the results footer.
+-   **Show batch dropdown**: Select this check box to show the batch action dropdown in the search results.
 -   **Facet configuration**: See [Configuring faceted search](../../customizing-application/configuring-faceted-search.md).
 The configurations are defined using JSON following the [Elasticsearch Aggregations API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket.html).

 ![](img/ui-settings-searchpage.png)